 Why do I like it?
 This is another great sensory toddler painting activity.
 Your little one will find it fascinating to feel the melting ice and paint.
 It also gives your toddler the opportunity to explore colour mixing, patterns and they will love the feel and the texture of the slippery, cold, wet paint.

 13. Bubble Wrap Painting

 How?
-Quite simply get some bubble wrap and let you toddler loose on painting the surface.
+Quite simply get some bubble wrap and let your toddler loose on painting the surface.

 14. Painting In The Rain

 How?
-Download my free painting printables below and set them up at an easel or table and set your toddler painting!
+Download my free painting printables below and set up an easel or table outside and set your toddler painting!